mahdisalmani/mahdisalmani.github.io/_pages/about.md

 permalink: /

 profile:
-  align: left
+  align: right
   image: prof_pic.jpg
-  image_circular: ture # crops the image to make it circular
+  image_circular: flase # crops the image to make it circular
   more_info: >
     <p>555 your office number</p>
     <p>123 your address street</p>